From backstop to Brexiteer, AP demystifies Brexit jargon

 LEAVER: A Briton who voted to leave the European Union.
 See also Brexiteer.

 NO-DEAL BREXIT: If Britain and the EU do not finalize a divorce deal, Britain will cease to be an EU member on March 29 without an agreement setting out what happens next.
-A no-deal Brexit would rip up the rules that govern ties between the U.K. Many businesses say that would cause economic chaos.
+A no-deal Brexit would rip up the rules that govern ties between the U.K. Many businesses say that would cause economic chaos, and Parliament has voted to rule it out - though that decision does not have legal force.

 REMAINER: A Briton who voted to stay in the European Union.